Skip to main content

 Join us at this monthly celebration of arts and culture at Haynie’s Corner!
 Enjoy art, live music, food, and a variety of local vendors.

-Join us at this celebration of the LGBTQIA+ community in Evansville for fun, entertainment,... more
+Celebrate the LGBTQIA+ community in Evansville with fun, entertainment, and more!
+Includes... more

-Join us at this celebration of the LGBTQIA+ community in Evansville for fun, entertainment, and more!
+Celebrate the LGBTQIA+ community in Evansville with fun, entertainment, and more!
 Includes a parade, live bands, drag shows, 80+ vendors, sensory spaces, and kids' inflatables.

-Join us at Honey + Moon on Burkhardt for discussion on adaptations of the classic Jane... more
+Looking for an Austen-inspired book club?
+Join us at Honey + Moon on Burkhardt at 3:00 PM... more

 Enjoy the sunshine and explore vendor booths featuring local produce, artisan foods,... more